MarziyaRutger/Final_Project/index.md

-## How is Airbnb really being used in and affecting the neighbourhoods of your city?
+## How is Airbnb affecting Rental Market in New York City?

 # Marziya Farooq- Command Line GIS
 # Final Project